citron-labs/vscode-command-buttons/README.md

 - Dedicated terminal named **Command Buttons** that is created once and reused.
 - Preset library for common npm/git/docker commands; add your own in seconds.
 - Commands persist per workspace when one is open, otherwise globally; Settings Sync can keep them in sync.
+- Accent/button color can be customized via the `commandButtons.accentColor` setting.

 ## Preview
 <table>